310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

 			</ul>
 			<div data-tab="1a-n">
             	{% bubble Midori %}
-              Morisawa-senpai ruined one of my other favorite pillows before too.
+              Morisawa-senpai ruined one of my other favorite pillows before, too.

               I'll never forgive him…!
 I have to protect my pillow this time…!!